maximeloizeau/randomuser-slack/README.md

-## Quick slackbot to pick a random user from your Slack team.
+## Quick slackbot to pick a random user from your Slack team
 First experiments with slackbots and AWS lambda